 Electrostatic charging - The process of transferring a static electric charge on powder particles.

 Electrostatic Spray (Corona) Method - The induction of powder particles exposed to an electrostatic field generated by a high voltage device.

-EPA - The Environmental Protection Agency is a USA Government Institute which regulates and controls organisations influencing the environment.
+EPA - The Environmental Protection Agency is a USA Government Institute which regulates and controls organizations influencing the environment.

-Epoxy resin - A thermosetting resin, produced on the basis of epichloro-hydrin, which can be further polymerized by the addition of a hardener.
+Epoxy resin - A thermosetting polymer, produced on the basis of epichloro-hydrin, which can be further polymerized by the addition of a hardener.

 Etching - Surface preparation of metal by a chemical process; removal of a layer of the base metal.

 Extender - A type of pigment which also transmits special properties to a powder coating material.

 Extrudate - The resulting product coming out of an extruder, be it in the initial molten form or the solidified state thereafter.

 Extruder - A machine that mixes solid particles by using mechanical kneading and the subsequent heat-development until a molten fluidum is created of a homogeneous composition.

 Faraday Cage Effect - The lack of penetration of powder particles into cavities or recessed areas of a substrate due to its configuration.